 Football Helmet

-Once the weather becomes cooler, football fans gather to fields and stadiums to watch a classic fall sport.
+It is common for football fans to gather at fields and stadiums to watch this classic fall sport.
 In the hopes of creating safer and better football equipment, John T. Riddell invented and perfected the first plastic suspension helmet in 1939 (U.S. Patent No. 229330A).
-Riddell’s helmet replaced the formally used soft leather helmets with a plastic shell and webbed suspension that could absorb some of the impacts to the head when a player was struck on the field.
-The company Riddell founded still dominates the industry today.
-In the hopes of encouraging innovation and prevention of head injuries, the NFL revoked his exclusive branding rights as “the official helmet of the NFL” at the end of the 2013 season.
-Today, Riddel’s equipment company is seen on football fields protecting every level of player and dominating the sports equipment industry.
+Riddell’s helmet replaced the formerly used soft leather helmets with a plastic shell and webbed suspension that could absorb some of the impacts to the head when a player was struck on the field.

 3. Caramel Apple Making Machine